Skip to main content

-Among premium Sedans, the 2025 Mercedes-Benz E-Class grades at C for fuel cost.
-NHTSA has 1 recall campaign on file for this vehicle.
+Among premium Sedans, the 2025 Mercedes-Benz E-Class lands in the middle of its segment.
+NHTSA has no recall campaigns on file for this vehicle.

 Starting MSRP